7.1 General context

 - governmental actions regarding youth health

-- provisions and guidance regarding sports and mental health
+- provisions and guidelines for sports and mental health

 - healthcare measures regarding youth